mobile marketing strategy

 • Interests.

-Since GDPR became mandatory in the EU, the advertisers and the companies providing the advertising tools were continuously required to ensure more data privacy and protection.
-The ad tech companies have prepared for the data privacy and protection changes in contextual and anonymized data.
+Since GDPR became mandatory in the EU, advertisers and companies providing advertising tools have been continuously required to ensure more data privacy and protection.
+Ad tech companies have prepared for the changes in data privacy and protection in contextual and anonymized data.

 Facebook (now Meta) has also been working on this trend to find new ways to deliver highly relevant ads without using too much of users’ personal data.

-The focus in 2024 is on ad quality and creative control.
-Also, the mobile marketing trends will focus more on mobile streaming, giving more light to mobile e-commerce, video content, personalization of the ad messages, 5G mobile standards, and mobile games as the next social network.
+Ad quality and creative control will be the focus for future years.
+Mobile marketing trends will also focus more on mobile streaming, highlighting mobile e-commerce, video content, personalization of ad messages, 5G mobile standards, and mobile games as the next social network.

 5G wireless technology brings new capabilities and opens the road for new technologies.
-Aside from an even more potent mobile network, 5G is expected to be used to interconnect and control machines, objects, and devices.
+In addition to an even more potent mobile network, 5G is expected to be used to interconnect and control machines, objects, and devices.
 Rich media ads bring better results than static banners, and that’s a given.

 However, banner blindness is worsening yearly, and engaging with your audience with display ads is becoming harder.

-Interactive ads are not a new thing, but it’s a concept that continuously evolves and has been the 2024’s top marketing trend.
+Interactive ads are not new, but they’re a continuously evolving concept that has been the top marketing trend.
 Polls, quizzes, and such will prove reliable, but mini-games shown in apps will do wonders in mobile advertising.

-5 Steps to Create a Mobile Marketing Strategy in 2024
+5 Steps to Create a Mobile Marketing Strategy with Ease

 5 steps to creating a mobile marketing strategy in 2023